 What Can You Do:

-Prohibit alcohol consumption when boating or designate a sober individual as driver.
+- Prohibit alcohol consumption when boating or designate a sober individual as the driver.

 What Can You Do:

-Increased Number of Dog Bites and Animal Attacks.
-The number of dog bites and animal attacks increases during summer months.
+The Risk – Increased Number of Dog Bites and Animal Attack: The number of dog bites and animal attacks increases during the summer months.
 Dog bites are the second leading cause of emergency room visits for children.
-Around 79% of fatal dog attacks involve children and more than 80% of these occur when a child is left unsupervised with a dog, or wanders off.
+Around 79% of fatal dog attacks involve children and more than 80% of these occur when a child is left unsupervised with a dog or wanders off.
 Dogs often get overly excited during parties and celebrations and these unfamiliar situations can cause an animal to be uncharacteristically aggressive.
 Animals are often unpredictable and it is important to always remember the risks.